movermeyer/sprockets.clients.redis/README.rst

 sprockets.clients.redis
 =======================
-Base functionality for accessing/modifying data in Redis
+Base functionality for accessing/modifying data in Redis.
+Currently there is only support for interacting with Redis servers in a sharded manner.

+That is to say, there are multiple Redis servers we are distributing reads and writes among them based on a consistent hash of the key value we're operating on.
+This is also known as "Client Side Partitioning".

+More information about setting up or managing Redis in this manner can be found on the Redis documentation website: http://redis.io/topics/partitioning

 |Version| |Downloads| |Status| |Coverage| |License|